Procrastination is often the label given when we don’t take action, or when we start something and don’t see it all the way through to completion.

 - Hold yourself accountable.
 Some of us are driven by reward and some are driven by pain.
 Having an accountability partner is an effective strategy to ensure we do the things we know we should.

 - Have a clear intention for everything you do.
-If we know why we are doing something and the potential benefits for doing it, and the costs for not doing it, then procrastinating will not be an option.
+If we know why we’re doing something and the potential benefits for doing it, and the costs for not doing it, procrastinating will not be an option.

 The more effective we become, the less chance there’ll be for us to procrastinate.
-If we start addressing the reasons as to why we procrastinate, we’ll be more productive, make progress faster and feel better about ourselves, which in turn, will result in us feeling happier.
+If we address the reasons why we procrastinate, we’ll be more productive, make progress faster and feel better about ourselves, which will result in us feeling happier.

 Question: What could be another reason why procrastination will reduce our happiness?